in ,

 No Dig, Light Dig Vegetable Garden Preparation

-There is an alternative to turning the soil with a tiller or spade.
 The no-dig or light-dig garden preparation method calls for spreading soil amendments across planting beds and allowing rain, wind, and soil organisms to naturally carry the amendments and their nutrients down into the soil.
+The no-dig, light-dig method is an alternative to turning the soil with a tiller or spade.

 Using the no-dig method, an inch or two of aged compost or organic commercial planting mix is spread across the soil once or twice a year.
 This is called sheet composting.
 Sheet composting will save your back from the work of deep digging.
 Sheet composting does not disturb the habitat of garden worms and soil microorganisms–which are essential to good garden soil.
 Worms and microorganisms are left to do the work of soil improvement, naturally turning the compost you spread on top of the soil into humus and improving soil structure and moisture retention.